atomicdata-dev/atomic-data-docs/src/mutations/intro.md

 Atomic Mutations is a standard for communicating state changes of [Atomic Data](../core/intro.md).
 It is the part of Atomic Data that is concerned with writing, editing and updating.

+_Disclaimer: This part of the draft spec lacks even more clarity than the others, and is constantly moving._

 ## Design goals

 - **Event sourced**: State changes are standardized just as the current state.
 This enables versioning, history playback, undo, audit controls...